-Fig. 8.
-2013 tax changes and levels of giving: DAFs versus SOI
+Figure 8: 2013 Tax changes and Levels of Giving: DAFs vs SOI.

 What matters, of course, is not simply the absolute performance of DAFs, but how they change relative to non-DAF donors.
-Since the SOI high-income data are available until 2014, it is possible to compare giving in the two years that include the new tax changes, 2013 and 2014, to the prior two years where the new taxes were anticipated but not yet enacted.
+Since the SOI High Income data are available until 2014, it is possible to compare giving in the two years that include the new tax changes, 2013 and 2014, to the prior two years where the new taxes were anticipated but not yet enacted.
 Those motivated to save taxes would shift giving to years of higher tax rates, thus suppressing contributions in 2011 and 2012 and raising them in 2013 and 2014.
-Figure 8 shows the DAF and SOI giving both before (bars with vertical lines) and after (white/empty bars) the tax change.
+Figure 8 shows the DAF and SOI giving both before (the orange bars) and after (gray bars) the tax change.
 This shows that in proximity of the tax increase, giving was actually up in DAFs by 4.1% and in SOI gifts by 2.9%, a 1.3 point difference favoring DAFs.